Uchuu-$\nu^2$GC galaxies and AGN: Cosmic variance forecasts of high-redshift AGN for JWST, Euclid, and LSST: Acknowledgements

 \section{Acknowledgements}

-This research was supported by MEXT as ``Program for Promoting Researches on the Supercomputer Fugaku'' (JPMXP1020200109, Toward a unified view of the universe: from large scale structures to planets) and JICFuS.
-This study has been funded by MEXT/JSPS KAKENHI Grant Number 20K22360, 21H05449, 20H01950, 18H05437, JP17H04828, JP19KK0344, and JP21H01122.
+We are grateful to the anonymous referee for providing constructive comments.
+We thank Y. Matsuoka and $\nu^2$GC collaboration members for useful comments and discussion.
+This research was supported by MEXT as ``Program for Promoting Researches on the Supercomputer Fugaku'' (JPMXP1020200109 and JPMXP1020230406) and JICFuS.
+This study has been funded by MEXT/JSPS KAKENHI Grant Number 23K03460, 21H05449, 20K22360, 20H01950, 18H05437, JP17H04828, JP19KK0344, and JP21H01122.
 Parts of this research were conducted by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
 T.I. has been supported by IAAR Research Support Program, Chiba University, Japan.
 SAC acknowledges funding from CONICET (PIP-2876), {\it Agencia Nacional de Promoci\'on de la Investigaci\'on, el Desarrollo Tecnol\'ogico y la Innovaci\'on} (Agencia I+D+i, PICT-2018-3743), and {\it Universidad Nacional de La Plata} (G11-150), Argentina.
 RM is supported by JSPS KAKENHI Grant Number 20K14515.
 RM also thanks the Ministry of Science and Technology (MOST) for support through grant MOST 108-2112-M001-007-MY3, the Academia Sinica for Investigator Award AS-IA-109-M02.

 We thank Instituto de Astrof\'isica de Andaluc\'ia (IAA-CSIC), Centro de Supercomputaci\'on de Galicia (CESGA) and the Spanish academic and research network (RedIRIS) in Spain for hosting the Uchuu products in the Skies \& Universes site (\url{http://skiesanduniverses.org/}) for cosmological simulations.
 The Uchuu simulations were carried out on Aterui II supercomputer at Center for Computational Astrophysics, CfCA, of National Astronomical Observatory of Japan, and the K computer at the RIKEN Advanced Institute for Computational Science.
 The numerical analysis was partially carried out on XC40 at the Yukawa Institute Computer Facility in Kyoto University.
 The Uchuu effort has made use of the skun@IAA\_RedIRIS and skun6@IAA computer facilities managed by the IAA-CSIC in Spain.
 This equipment was funded by the Spanish MICINN EU-FEDER infrastructure grant EQC2018-004366-P. The skun@IAA\_RedIRIS server was funded by the MICINN grant AYA2014-60641-C2-1-P. FP, AK and JR thank the support of the Spanish Ministry of Science and Innovation funding grant PGC2018-101931-B-I00.
 FP and EJ want to thank a French-Spanish international collaboration grant from CNRS and CSIC.